espressif/esp-hosted/esp_hosted_fg/docs/Linux_based_host/porting_guide.md

 ###### Host side
 - ResetPin GPIO
-	- You need to choose any unused GPIO for reseting ESP and configure in your SoC's Device Tree Config
+	- You need to choose any unused GPIO for resetting ESP and configure in your SoC's Device Tree Config
 - Peripheral GPIOs
 	- Check the pincontrol device tree blobs and verify if the correct GPIOs are in place for your expected SDIO hardware instance.
 	- SDIO GPIOs